 - Soak the breast in warm water and Epsom salt.
 You can either use a container or a Haakaa pump.
 Warm water and Epsom salt have anti-inflammatory qualities.
 They also help in reducing pain & swelling.

 - Massaging the duct with gravity.
 Massage these ducts in the motion they flow.
-Start from shoulders, the breast, and then the nipples, in this manner.
+Start from the shoulders, the breast, and then the nipples, in this manner.

 - Use gravity to ease off the pain.
-Whenever feeding or pumping, position yourself so that the gravity works upon your shoulder.
+Whenever feeding or pumping, position yourself so that gravity works upon your shoulder.

 If the pain and clogged ducts still persist, it might lead to breast infection or mastitis.
 There are no home remedies for mastitis.
 Visit your doctor ASAP.

-How To Prevent Clogged Milk Ducts?
+How To Prevent Mastitis Clogged Milk Duct Popping?

 Prevention is always better than cure because you would need to continue to breastfeed for a long time without a pause.
-Treating while still breastfeeding hurts.
+Treating while still, breastfeeding hurts.
 The most simple way to avoid clogged milk ducts is to always keep your breasts close to empty with proper drainage.